skyoon26/skyoon26/README.md

 ```
 ## About Me: 👩🏻‍💻
 I'm **Deanne**—a nurse (RN, BSN) turned full-stack developer.
-Though I initially pursued a practical career in healthcare, my love for technology (Xanga, anyone?) has always been a constant.
-Transitioning into software development has been one of the best decisions I've ever made.
+Though I initially pursued a practical career in healthcare, my love for technology has always been a constant (Xanga, anyone?).
+Transitioning into software development has been one of the best decisions I've made, and I hope to keep helping others—just in a new way!

 As a **LaunchCode** graduate, I've built on my foundation in programming and am diving into more complex topics while building new projects.
-I'm excited to join a collaborative team where I can contribute, learn, and continue growing as a software engineer.
+I'm working toward joining a team where I can contribute, learn, and continue growing as a software engineer.

 ## Tools & Technologies: 💻